 This experiment was done to try and see what the cognitive side effects of a cardiovascular medication are in guinea pigs as a way of trying to investigate side effects that had been reported in humans.

-Animal testing is notoriously inaccurate at replicating human physiology, with a shocking 95% of drugs trusted in animals failing in human clinical trials.
+Animal testing is notoriously inaccurate at replicating human physiology, with over 90% of drugs trusted in animals failing in human clinical trials.

 That’s a huge failure rate and shows us that the current way we are trying to find cures for humans isn’t working.
 This is because animals don't make good models of human physiology, we simply aren’t 80kg guinea pigs.